willvernon/Stat-Terminal/README.md

 ```
 ### Usage

-    Launch the app in your terminal.
+- Launch the app in your terminal.
-    Use the FTXUI interface to search for players or browse stats.
+- Use the FTXUI interface to search for players or browse stats.
-    Example commands (to be implemented):
+- Example commands (to be implemented):
-        search LeBron James - Capilization Matters - Displays LeBron's latest stats.
+    - search LeBron James - Capilization Matters - Displays LeBron's latest stats.
-        list top-scorers - Shows top NBA scorers.

 ### Current Status

-    Focused on basketball stats.
+- Focused on basketball stats.
-    Database schema and sample data are not yet included in the repo (coming soon!).
+- Database schema and sample data are not yet included in the repo (coming soon!).
-    Additional sports support is in the planning stages.
+- Additional sports support is in the planning stages.

-    # Todo
+TODO
 <!--TODO-->

 - [x] get interface to work with data